Suds shortage? Warming climate threatens world's beer supply

 “Current levels of fossil-fuel consumption and carbon dioxide pollution – business as usual – will result in this worst-case scenario, with more weather extremes negatively impacting the world’s beer basket,” Mueller said.
 “Our study showed that even modest warming will lead to increases in drought and excessive heat events in barley-growing areas.”

-The likelihood of weather conditions hurting barley production would increase from about once a decade before 2050 to once every other year by the end of the century, according to the research.
+The likelihood of weather conditions hurting barley production would increase from about once a decade before 2050 to once every other year by the end of the century, the research showed.

-Scientists have long known that barley “is one of the most heat-sensitive crops globally,” but this study connects that to something that people care about – the price of beer – so it’s valuable, said David Lobell, a Stanford University agriculture ecologist who was not involved in the study.
+Scientists have long known that barley “is one of the most heat-sensitive crops globally,” but the new study connects that to something that people care about – the price of beer – so it’s valuable, said David Lobell, a Stanford University agriculture ecologist who was not involved in the study.

 The study was published in the peer-reviewed British journal Nature Plants.